el-huilo/ML-hackathons/ScienceDataLab24/README.md

 - NDSAVI (NDVI × MSAVI)
 - NDVIRE (NDVI × NDRE)
 - NDAWI (2NDVI × 2MSAVI × 3NDWI / 6)
-- 13 custom features (TEST1-TEST13) derived from mathematical combinations of core and combined indices with weighted coefficients
+- 13 custom features (TEST1-TEST13) derived from mathematical combinations of core and combined indices with weighted coefficients and biases

 ### Model Architecture
 We implemented a stacked ensemble classifier with the following structure: